Waive Your Bank of America Overdraft Fee - A Easy Guide

 How Much is Bank of America Overdraft Fee?

-The overdraft fee for Bank of America is $35.
+The overdraft fee for Bank of America is currently $35.
+Although It said that BoA will reduce its overdraft fee from to $10 starting from May 2022, however, it doesn’t seem to happen so far.
 Since different banks have different policies on overdraft situations.
-At BoA, overdraft fees include overdraft item fees, overdraft protection fees, and non-sufficient funds (or NSF: Returned item) fees.
+At BoA, overdraft fees include overdraft item fees and non-sufficient funds (or NSF: Returned item) fees.

 What is An Overdraft Item Fee?

-Certainly, there is a limit upon the overdraft item fees.
-Personal/Consumer accounts can be charged a maximum of 4 overdraft item fees and returned item fees in a single day.
-Small business accounts can be charged no more than 8 overdraft items and returned item fees per day.
+Certainly, there is a limit upon the BoA overdraft item fees.
+Personal/Consumer accounts can be charged a maximum of 2 overdraft item fees and returned item fees in a single day.
+Small business accounts can be charged no more than 4 overdraft items and returned item fees per day.

 What is an Overdraft Protection Fee?

 An overdraft protection transfer fee may be charged when a transaction overdraws your eligible checking or savings account and, as a result, the available funds are transferred from your eligible linked overdraft protection account to cover the amount.
 We won’t charge this fee for any item that is $1 or less.